 tsh request create --roles=dbadmin [email protected],[email protected]

 If an Access Request includes suggested reviewers, the Slack plugin will add these to the list of channels to notify.
-If a suggested reviewer is an email address, the plugin will look up the the direct message channel for that address and post a message in that channel.
+If a suggested reviewer is an email address, the plugin will look up the direct message channel for that address and post a message in that channel.

 Configure the Slack plugin to notify you when a user requests the editor